alijumaan/laravel-jetstream-inertia-vue/README.md

 - php artisan storage:link
 - php artisan migrate --seed
 - npm install
-- npm run dev or watch
+- npm run dev or run watch
-- php artisan serve or use your custom "domain.test"
+- php artisan serve"
-- for testing edit phpunit.xml in lines (24, 25)

-## Permission folder ( Linux | Mac)
-- sudo chmod -R 777 storage bootstrap/cache

-## Have something or needs help? please, contact me
-<a href='https://alialqahtani.sa' target="_blank">Ali Al-Qahtani</a>
+### For testing:
+- In my case, I use MySQL with a new database if you use another one change it in the phpunit.xml line(24 - 25).